 Programme Leaders may require module/ programme component leaders to reflect on the extent to which their modules align to the Curriculum 2021 Hallmarks and Attributes prior to completing the overall PSEQ for the programme.
 The Curriculum 2021 Programme Mapping Template can be sent to module/ programme component leaders to be populated, with the Curriculum 2021 Overview of Hallmarks Attributes and Principles document.
 When reviewing the extent to which the programme aligns to the Curriculum 2021 Hallmarks and Attributes Programme Leaders should take into account the evidence gathered via the mapping tool.

-What if my programme is part of honours select?
+What if my programme is part of a combined degree?

 What if I don’t have any required modules or programme components in some years of my programme?